togashidm/Machine-Learning-ExerciseTracking/README.md

     Accuracy was used to select the optimal model using  the largest value.
     The final value used for the model was mtry = 23.
 ```
 Accuracy is the default metric selected to be optimized in `train()` for categorical variables, in this case, "Classe".
 The proposed model show that 23 predictors were need to get the best accuracy on the training set.
-This number of predictor is then used in the final model.
+In order words, `caret` has optimised the model and concluded that selecting 23 most important predictors gives the best accuracy.
 The "out-of-bag" (OOB) error rate of the final model can be obtained by:

 ```R
 modelFit2$finalModel